 Ed Schieffelin arrived at Camp Huachuca in Southern Arizona Territory.
-He'd prior mining experience and wanted to investigate rocks for minerals in the area.
+With prior mining experience, he planned investigating rocks for area minerals.
 Seeking protection, he asked to shadow a military crew scouting out raiding Apaches.
 They okayed it.
-Yet he eventually felt boxed in to a specific search area.2
+Yet he eventually felt boxed in to a specific area.2

-So in the summer of 1877, Schieffelin started on his own.
-A soldier told him: if you’re going out alone, there won’t be silver or gold, but…
+So in the summer of 1877, Schieffelin set out alone.
+A soldier told him: if you’re going out solo, there won’t be silver or gold, but…

 “…you’ll find your Tombstone!”